Advanced Tools palette

 The Advanced Tools palette contains seven specialized tools that supply particular functions beyond basic notation entry and playback.

-• Special Tools tool icon.
-This tool lets you create a number of special beaming, stemming, and note positioning changes in one measure at a time.
+.
+This tool lets you create a number of special beaming, stemming, and note positioning changes in one measure at a time. - Note Mover tool

-• Note Mover tool icon.
-This tool lets you move one note at a time (or several within a measure) to another measure, even on a different staff.
+.
+This tool lets you move one note at a time (or several within a measure) to another measure, even on a different staff. - Graphics tool

-• MIDI tool icon.
-This tool lets you edit the actual MIDI data that Finale stores with your music.
+.
+This tool lets you edit the actual MIDI data that Finale stores with your music. - Ossia tool

 See also: